oradules/SMF_MS2_fit/README.md

   - To read results and generate figures launch in Matlab read_distribution_parsmerge_onemoviekini_mergep4p5ponkinishort.m The results are written in the directory results_mergekinimergep4p5ponkiniallshort45 (already done)
 ## List of models (the models with * were used in the paper, with a different label)
-Model1.
+Model1*(named Model2 in the paper).
 5 states, branched, no k8

-Model17*(named Model2 in the paper).
+Model17.
 5 states, branched

 Model14.
 5 states, cyclic, all transitions